robertobatts/aws-certification-notes/notes/14-storage-extras.md

 - EFS: Network File System for Linux instances, POSIX filesystem
 - FSx for Windows: Netowrk File System for Windows servers
 - FSx for Lustre: High Performance Computing Linux file system
+- FSx for NetApp ONTAP: High OS Compatibility
+- FSx for OpenZFS: Managed ZFS File system
 - EBS volume: Network storage for one EC2 instance at a time
 - Instance Storage: Physical storage for your EC2 instance (high IOPS)
 - Storage Gateway: File Gateway, Volume Gateway (cached or stored), Tape Gateway
+- Transfer Family: FTP, FTPS, SFTP interface on top of S3 or EFS
+- DataSync: Schedule data sync from on-premises to AWS, or AWS to AWS
-- Snowball/Snowmobile: to move large amount of data to the cloud, physically
+- Snowcone/Snowball/Snowmobile: to move large amount of data to the cloud, physically
 - Database: for specific workloads, usually with indexing and querying